pepiyu/photovoltaic-CRM/README.md

 # photovoltaic-CRM

-Photovoltaic CRM is a frontend App built with React to manage photovoltaic leads.
+Photovoltaic CRM is a frontend Web App built with React to manage photovoltaic leads.